CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

    ![](./images/arch22.png)

 ## Task 1: Clone the repository for this course

+In this task, you will learn how to clone the repository for this course.

 If you have not already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the cloned folder in Visual Studio Code.